Altafonte/router/README.md

-# stencil-router-v2
+# @altafonte/router

-Stencil Router V2 is an experimental new router for stencil that focus in:
+This package is a fork of [@sethealth/router](https://www.npmjs.com/package/@sethealth/router) which is a fork of [Stencil Router V2](https://www.npmjs.com/package/stencil-router-v2), an experimental new router for stencil that focus in:

 - **Lightweight** (600bytes)
 - **Treeshakable** (not used features are not included in the final build)